weeyin83/azureusergroup/content/about/index.md

 This site was created by her in order to help others find their local community and get involved.
 This hope is this site will become a collaborative source for people trying to find a local user group.

+The site logo is from [People Logo Vectors by Vecteezy](https://www.vecteezy.com/free-vector/people-logo).